 If you receive one of these scam messages, do not respond to it.
 Some versions ask you to reply to the message if you wish the third-party application to be stopped.
 In these versions, an “agent” will subsequently contact you with instructions detailing how to pay registration fees for the supposedly disputed domains.
 Other versions include a direct link to a dubious domain registration website where you are requested to pay for the domains immediately.

 With the massive use of Facebook, Twitter, Instagram and many other social media websites, scammers have found lucrative ways to fleece people by blackmailing them.
 These scammers pretend to be good looking young women and getting lonely men and even boys to become romantically besotted with them.
 They trick these men and boys to send intimate photos or videos of themselves or perform sexual acts upon themselves via video messenger services such as Skype, where the scammers record these acts.

 Once the scammers have this compromising and very embarrassing material, they throw away all pretence and start demanding money from the targets.
-In many cases, the targets pay up, but the problem with blackmailers is that once they get their hooks into a person, they seldom stop and the demands for money keep coming until the target either runs out of money completely and cannot get more, or he commits suicide.
-Here is one such story.
+In many cases, the targets pay up, but the problem with blackmailers is that once they get their hooks into a person, they seldom stop and the demands for money keep coming until the target either runs out of money completely and cannot get more, or commits suicide.
+Here is one such email scam:

 Nigerian scammers tricked this Northern Irish teenager into taking an intimate photo of himself then threatened to send it to his Facebook friends unless he paid up.
 Just three days later, Ronan Hughes was dead.
 He took his own life after the scammers carried out their threat, despite knowing he was just 17 years old.
 His heartbroken parents explained that Ronan had been fooled into sending the pictures after receiving revealing photos from a girl from a fake Facebook account.